 2.2 How do I know the kernel is running?

-When the kernel auto-pauses, the runtime will go from Running -> Stopping -> Stopped in the user interface.
-In the screenshot below you will see that the Runtime is running.
-You can click the pause button to pause the runtime.
+When the kernel auto-pauses, the cloud environment will go from Running -> Stopping -> Stopped in the user interface.
+In the screenshot below you will see that the cloud environment is running.
+You can click the pause button to pause the cloud environment.

 Note - The kernel indicator icon circled in orange is only filled in when a cell is running in the notebook, and empty when no cells are running (i.e. when the kernel is "idle"):